How To Use Tailwind Communities Absolutely Free

 Bye bye Tailwind… it’s not forever… I do love you ❤️ and will no doubt be back when I need to look at upping my daily pins again… but am going to hold steady till the New Year at least.

-I reached out to Tailwind (great customer service BTW) and found out that if you stop your subscription with Tailwind you do not lose any of your pins in your Tribes.
+I reached out to Tailwind (great customer service BTW) and found out that if you stop your subscription with Tailwind you do not lose any of your pins in your Communities.
 Win win for me!

 Disclaimer: This post contains affiliate links for which I may make a small commission at no extra cost to you, if you make a purchase.
 I only recommend products I love.

-How to use Tailwind Tribes for FREE
+How to use Tailwind Communities for FREE

 It’s a super useful tool that I seriously love.
 But, I simply wanted to put that money into other things right now, while I was manually pinning.